adbar/trafilatura/docs/index.rst

 Author
 ~~~~~~

 Reach out via the software repository or the `contact page <https://adrien.barbaresi.eu/>`_ for inquiries, collaborations, or feedback.
-See also X or LinkedIn for the latest updates.
+See also social networks for the latest updates.

 This work started as a PhD project at the crossroads of linguistics and NLP, this expertise has been instrumental in shaping Trafilatura over the years.
 It has first been released under its current form in 2019, its development is referenced in the following publications: